-Flared Sides (R304.2.3) - Where a pedestrian can walk across a curb ramp, flared sides shall be provided to prevent a tripping hazard.
+12.6.7 Flared Sides - PROWAG (R304.2.3)

+Where a pedestrian can walk across a curb ramp, flared sides shall be provided to prevent a tripping hazard.
 Flared sides shall be sloped at 10.0% maximum and be measured parallel to the curb line.
-A best practice is to design flares with slopes between 8.0% and 10.0%, this helps clearly define the curb ramp from the sidewalk.
-Flared sides are only required where the curb ramp abuts a portion of a pedestrian circulation path.
-If access to a ramp flare is blocked from pedestrian travel by an item such as street furniture or a utility, then the flare slope may exceed 10%.
+A best practice is to design flares with slopes between 8.0% and 9.0%, Flared sides are only required where the curb ramp abuts a portion of a pedestrian circulation path.
+If access to a ramp flare is blocked from pedestrian travel by an item such as street furniture or a utility, then consider a vertical or return curb.

 A vertical curb face may be used if the ramp abuts a non-walkable surface.
 Vertical curb faces can be beneficial to pedestrians with visual disabilities because they align pedestrians in the direction of the street crossing.
 Flared sides may be used when the ramp abuts a non-walkable surface, in this situation the allowable slope of the flare is at the designer's discretion.
-Using flared sides can be beneficial in protecting the ramp from vehicle strikes such as from snowplows, however, they do not provide the directionality benefits that vertical faces do.
+Using flared sides can be beneficial in protecting the ramp from vehicle strikes such as snowplows, however, they do not provide the directionality benefits of vertical faces.

-Figure 12-17 - Flared Sides
+Figure 12-20 Flared Sides